Orlando is a city smack dab in the center of the state of Florida.

 Orlando was home to several military establishments from early on, as well as orange groves, with one of its biggest established plantation owners being Philip Phillips (known in the area as "Dr. Phillips").
 His descendants parlayed the groves into a lucrative real estate business, as well as a large philanthropic trust.

 During the Cold War, Pinecastle Army Airfield/McCoy Air Force Base (the modern day Orlando International Airport) became one of the homes of America's nuclear bombers.note To this day, one of Orlando's major employers is Lockheed Martin.
 But the modern character of the city began to take shape when Walt Disney came to town.
 The founding and opening of the Walt Disney World Resort to the southwest of the city would change the culture of the area forever.

 In terms of sports, it was nominally the home of many minor-league teams (and baseball spring training, which left the main city in The Aughts) until the Orlando Magic arrived in 1989.
 In recent years, soccer has become wildly popular, culminating with the arrival of Orlando City SC in 2011, and its accession to Major League Soccer in 2015.
 The following year, Orlando City's directly-owned Distaff Counterpart, the Orlando Pride, started play in the National Women's Soccer League.
-UCF has also been making waves in NCAA college athletics; having joined Division I in 1984, what is now the Football Bowl Subdivision in 1996, and preparing to join the so-called Power 5 (specifically, the Big 12) in 2023.
+UCF has also been making waves in NCAA college athletics; having joined Division I in 1984, what is now the Football Bowl Subdivision in 1996, and most recently the so-called Power 5 (specifically the Big 12) in 2023.